vuepress/ecosystem/docs/plugins/feed/frontmatter.md

 The identifier of feed item, used to identify the feed item.

-::: note You should ensure every feed has a unique guid.
+::: tip You should ensure every feed has a unique guid.

 :::